JADES: Low Surface Brightness Galaxies at 0.4 < z < 0.8 in GOODS-S: Comparison of LSBs with Other Samples

 \subsection{Stellar Mass and Dust Attenuation}

 The first photometrically-derived quantities we want to study from \texttt{bagpipes} are stellar mass $M_*$ and dust attenuation $A_V$.
 Stellar mass can highlight the differences in star formation between the LSBs and HSBs, while dust attenuation can tell us if light is being obscured, and if dust could be another explanation for why LSBs are low surface brightness.
-Histogrammes of stellar mass (left) and V-band dust attenuation $A_V$ (right) are shown in Figure \ref{fig:Av_stellar_mass}, with colouring of samples consistent with Figures \ref{fig:SEDs_SFHs} and \ref{fig:SFR100_tMW}.
+Histogrammes of stellar mass (left) and V-band dust attenuation $A_V$ (right) are shown in Figure \ref{fig:Av_stellar_mass}.

-In general, we can see that the left panel of Figure \ref{fig:Av_stellar_mass} validates our choice of F200W magnitude as a prior for stellar mass, as all three samples lie in the dwarf ($M_* < 10^9 M_{\odot}$) regime.
+In general, we can see that the left panel of Figure \ref{fig:Av_stellar_mass} validates our choice of F200W magnitude as a prior for stellar mass, as all three samples lie in the dwarf ($M_* \lesssim 10^8 M_{\odot}$) regime.
 While there is significant overlap between the distributions of stellar mass for the three samples, Figure \ref{fig:Av_stellar_mass} shows a trend of increasing stellar mass from the $z < 0.4$ LSBs to the $z > 0.4$ LSBs to the HSBs, being partly a selection effect of the brightness criterion, with most of the $z > 0.4$ LSBs have higher stellar masses than the $z < 0.4$ LSBs.

 The right panel of Figure \ref{fig:Av_stellar_mass} shows the different distributions of V-band attenuation $A_V$ for each sample, which have significant overlap.
 Only the low redshift LSB sample seems to span the range of 0 to 2 magnitudes allowed by our \texttt{bagpipes} model.
 The HSBs seem to have noticeably lower attenuation and both LSB samples seem to have comparable attenuation.
 To estimate the significance level of this difference, we run the two-sample Kolmogorov-Smirnov (KS) test on these distributions.